MMI in Peru

 Dressing in layers is recommended.

-Cusco the capital city of the Cusco Province in south-eastern Peru and has a population of 435,114 persons.
+Cusco, the capital city of the Cusco Province in south-eastern Peru, has a population of 435,114 people.
 A large proportion of the population is indigenous.
-Cusco is known as the heart of the Inca Empire and is the archaeological capital of the Americas.
+Cusco is known as the "Heart of the Inca Empire" and is the archaeological capital of the Americas.
 The famous Inca Citadel Machu Picchu and the Sacred Valley of the Incas are located nearby and was declared a World Heritage Site in 1983 by UNESCO.
 Tourism represents a very important source of revenue to the area.
 However, most inhabitants of this area are involved in agriculture and brewery.
 The economic benefits from tourism have failed to reach the majority of the population and so many of Cusco’s residents live in poverty.

-* Project Description: We will provide medical, dental, optometry and physical therapy services.
-The facilities for clinics will be very basic, usually churches or community center building.
+* Project Description: We provide medical, dental, optometry, and physical therapy services.
+The facilities for clinics will be very basic, usually churches or community center buildings.
 These sites are mostly located outside of Cusco city.
 Through this medical mission, we will be serving native Quechua speaking people who are mostly farmers.
 This mission will be done in partnership with local evangelical churches and missionary friends serving in Cusco.

 3400 m (11,200 ft.)